 I am an applied researcher working on projects of different nature.
-Currently, I am invested in my dissertation project and the development of the methodological architecture for a company of Benefit and Collective Interest (BIC).
+Currently, I am invested in research projects on digital agriculture and the development of the methodological architecture for a company of Benefit and Collective Interest (BIC).
 The aim in both is similar, pursuing relations with the market that are fair, inclusive, profitable, and sustainable for small farmers.

-In my research, I am looking to identify the digital agricultural technologies available for small farmers in Colombia and analyze their social and ethical implications.
-I am using coffee and cacao crops as my settings for exploration.
+In my research, I identified digital agricultural technologies available for small farmers in Colombia and analyze their social and ethical implications.

-This dissertation aims to offer practitioners and policymakers a lens to analyze digital agricultural technologies in a more nuanced way that considers their implications for small farmers.
+This dissertation offers to practitioners and policymakers a lens to analyze digital agricultural technologies in a more nuanced way that considers their implications for small farmers.

 Below are a webinar and a podcast where I shared insights on the social implications of digital agricultural technologies.